mvtab/ownca-wrapper/README.md

 ### Permissions
 The certificates get created as owned by the running user, typically not root.
 You might want to correct that.

+## Limitations

+### No warranty
+Not intensively tested, I wouldn't trust it too much.